 - 1. Pilots are responsible for the choice and maintenance of their flight equipment. - 2.
 Pilots must fly with the same glider during one event.
-In special cases (lost luggage, damaged equipment, etc.) the TD can allow a glider change during the event. - 3.
-Only certified gliders up to CCC or EN 926 or LTF 91/09, but with tolerances on lines and risers as defined in Appendix E: Glider Checking Procedure, are allowed in World Cup competitions.
-Any EN 926 or LTF 91/09 certified glider that has also been CCC certified may only be flown in its CCC configuration. - 4.
-It is not permitted for the pilot to modify the glider in any way, except for the length of the brake main-line. - 5.
-The pilot must fly in the homologated weight range. - 6.
-Uncertified sizes of a certified model that was available for sale earlier than 1st November 2011 will be permitted. - 7.
-On registration, pilots have to specify the model, size and colours of the glider to be flown during the competition. - 8.
+In special cases (lost luggage, damaged equipment, etc.) the TD can allow a glider change to one of equal or lesser certification during the event.
+Any pilot who changes their glider outwith these conditions will incur a penalty of 2% of winner's points if the change is notified, and zero for the day if not notified. - 3.
+Only certified gliders up to CCC (single size acceptable) or EN 926 or LTF 91/09, but with tolerances on lines and risers as defined in Appendix E: Glider Checking Procedure, are allowed in World Cup competitions.
+Wings certified in both EN and CCC before Sep 30, 2016 may only be flown in the later configuration. - 4.
+As an exception to 3, but not in the Super Final, it is permitted for a single test pilot from a partner manufacturer to fly a glider that conforms entirely to CCC, but is not yet certified (RFC).
+The glider must be fully documented, may not be modified in any way during the competition and must be correctly trimmed. - 5.
+The PWCA reserves the right to reject any application for RFC status. - 6.
+It is not permitted for the pilot to modify the glider in any way, except for the length of the brake main-line. - 7.
+The pilot must fly in the homologated weight range. - 8.
+Uncertified sizes of a certified model that was available for sale earlier than 1st November 2011 will be permitted. - 9.
+On registration, pilots have to specify the model, size and colours of the glider to be flown during the competition. - 10.
 Gliders will be checked after a complaint or according to some predetermined or random selection schedule.
-In addition, the MD or TD can request that any pilot's glider be checked. - 9.
-Every pilot must give his glider to the organisation for checking or comparing immediately upon any such request. - 10.
-The TD will nominate a qualified person to perform glider checks according to the published procedure (see Appendix E: Glider Checking Procedure). - 11.
+In addition, the MD or TD can request that any pilot's glider be checked. - 11.
+Every pilot must give his glider to the organisation for checking or comparing immediately upon any such request. - 12.
+The TD will nominate a qualified person to perform glider checks according to the published procedure (see Appendix E: Glider Checking Procedure). - 13.
 Results from all glider checks will be published on the Championship information boards and on the World Cup website at http://pwca.org/remote/check.